sw1ld/dockerhub-pipeline-images/nginx/README.md

 ## Description

 Provides nginx.
-If possible use the `alpine` flavor.
+If possible use the `alpine` flavor based on the official [`nginx:alpine`](https://hub.docker.com/_/nginx) docker image.

+For secure rootless environments nginx listen on port `8080` by default.

 ## Tags